Titouanhct/Titouanhct/README.md

 # 💫 About Me:
-🔭 I’m currently Learning code at Epitech <br>🌱 I’m currently learning the C and the C++.
+🔭 I’m currently Learning code at Epitech <br>🌱 I’m currently learning some tek stacks such as the C, Devops, and the C++.

 # 💻 Tech Stack: